2023 Best Allied Health Professions Associate Degree Schools in Minnesota

 After completing their Associate Degree, allied health graduates from St Cloud Technical and Community College carry an average student debtload of $22,236.

-You’ll be in good company if you decide to attend Dunwoody College of Technology.
-It ranked #2 on our 2023 Best Allied Health Professions Associate Degree Schools in Minnesota list.
-Located in the large city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.
+The excellent associate degree programs at Dunwoody College of Technology helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in Minnesota.
+Located in the city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.

 Allied Health majors at Dunwoody College of Technology take out an average of $26,308 in student loans while working on their Associate Degree.